bbanddd/ADDL/docs/study.md

 ## Numbers
-Base on the number comparing between AD and NL is the most directly method, that is the baseline of all the strategies.
+Base on the number comparing between AD and NL is a straightforward method, the more AD results hints more AD feature found for a subject.
+This is the baseline of all the strategies.
+The pseudo code is listed below.
 ```
 if number_of_AD_png > number_of_NL_png:
 		subject_class = AD